 Whittlesea Primary School is transitioning from the Program for Students with Disabilities (PSD) to Disability Inclusion in 2024.
 Disability Inclusion is a Victorian Government initiative designed so that schools can provide extra support for students with disability.
 It is a strengths-based approach with a focus on student voice/agency and parent collaboration.

-Some of the ways we support students with additional needs at Harvest Home Primary School include:
+Some of the ways we support students with additional needs at Whittlesea Primary School include: